gusbmurphy/Personal-Site/content/work/moon-shot.md

     url: https://github.com/gusbmurphy/Moon-Shot
   - display: itch.io
     url: https://gbmurphy.itch.io/moon-shot
-shortDesc: My submission to the 2020 GitHub Game Off, built in 30 days in collaboration with my friend Nick Allen, with music by another friend Ridley Tankersley.
+shortDesc: My submission to the 2020 GitHub Game Off (ranked 224th of 501 total entries), built in 30 days in collaboration with my friend Nick Allen, with music by another friend Ridley Tankersley.
 description: >-
   This was a great deal of fun to work on, and such a fruitful learning experience.
 The Game Off is a yearly competition where participants are given